mridiot0/Install-Vscode-in-termux/README.md

 # install-Vscode-in-termux
-In this tutorial I'll show you how to install vs code in termux
+How to install vs code in termux

 first install termux from play-store